 I used beef bone broth in this meatball soup.
-You can also use chicken or turkey bone broth.
-To make your own chicken bone broth, use this turkey broth recipe and replace the turkey bones with chicken bones.
+You can also use chicken bone broth or turkey bone broth.
 The nourishing bone broth base made this soup even more special, there is nothing but goodness in a cozy bowl of winter meatball soup.

 Related: Nourishing Soup and Broth Recipes You Will Love

 - Ginseng Chicken Soup: The Ultimate Nourishing Soup for Energy, Brain Function and Immune Support

 - Loaded Vegan Curry Lentil Soup /w Winter Vegetables

 - Immune-Boosting Chicken Broth Seaweed Egg Drop Soup

 - Natural PMS Remedy: PMS Relief Herbal Chicken Soup (四物汤)

 - Turkey Quinoa Pumpkin Soup (with a Bone Broth Base)